welcome, my neurodivergent friend

-• your neurotype is one of many.
+• Your neurodivergent neurotype is one of many.

-• you are not flawed, lazy, broken, or wrong.
+• You are not flawed, lazy, broken, or wrong.

-• your needs are valid - and always have been.
+• Your needs are valid - and always have been.

 What the heck is a substack subscription?

 Subscribe below and you’ll find out.
 For the cost of a coffee each week, you’ll get full access to every piece of writing or recording that I’m uploading every month-ish.
-It’s paid peer pressure to keep writing, sharing, and showing up.
+It’s basically paid peer pressure to keep writing, sharing, and showing up.
 Every article will be delivered directly to your inbox - like neurodivergent love letters.

 Ready for some oversharing?